Description

 What’s Included

-- Provided by Falls Creek Guides: Touring skis, wilderness first aid kit, touring skins, ice axes, GPS, and topographical maps.
+- Provided by Falls Creek Guides: touring skis/skins, wilderness first aid kit, GPS, and topographical maps.

-- Certificate of Partcipation to satisfy Avalache Training Course requirements for ISIA Stamp.
+- Certificate of Participation to be credited 20 hours towards Alpine Back Country requirements for ISIA Stamp.

 What to Bring

-Participant to provide: Touring poles, avalanche beacon, probe, shovel, personal first aid kit, helmet, waterproof marker, compass, food for a day tour, 2 litres of water, and small day packs.
+Participant to provide: Touring poles, personal first aid kit, helmet, waterproof marker, compass, Lunch/snacks for a day tours, and 2 litres of water and touring pack.

 What’s Not Included